 5. Existing playground

-Two design options for the splash pad will be presented to the community for feedback, which will inform the development of a final design.
+Two design options for the splash pad were presented to the community for feedback, which will inform the development of a final design.

 Both designs comply with the Accessibility for Ontarians with Disabilities Act, include about the same number of water play features and cost about the same amount.